hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 "equidistribution" which spends equal times in equal areas.
 For a proof, see Tabachnikov's book.
-But although the fundamental cause is different, the outcome is still logarithmic uniformity, and the Newcomb-Benford law results.
+But although the fundamental cause is different, the outcome is still logarithmic uniformity, and the Newcomb-Benford law results. -->

 #### The philosophy of subestimates

-Now we've dealt with geometric means and logarithmic uniformity, we turn to the effectiveness of factorising a Fermi estimate.
+Now we've dealt with geometric means and log-normality, we turn to the effectiveness of factorising a Fermi estimate.
 If we take logarithms, factors become summands, and we'll reason about those since they are simpler.
 If $Z = X + Y$ is a sum of independent random variables, the variance